yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 </code>
 </div>

-Also here, there is only one interesting part, the draw will occurs in the function `drawMandelbrot`.
+Also here, there is only one interesting line;
+the draw will occur in the function `drawMandelbrot`.

-Now we must speak a bit about how OpenGL works.
+This function will provide a list of draw actions.
-We said that OpenGL is imperative by design.
+Remember that OpenGL is imperative by design.
-In fact, you must write the list of actions in the right order.
+Then, one of the consequence is you must write the actions in the right order.
 No easy parallel drawing here.
 Here is the function which will render something on the screen: